Morvan syndrome and related disorders associated with CASPR2 antibodies

 Treatment of sleep-related laryngospasm aims at relieving the underlying causes when they can be identified.
 In otherwise healthy patients with infrequent symptoms, an explanation of the mechanism and natural history of the condition may provide sufficient reassurance, and the patient may not want any further treatment.
 Patients with sleep-related laryngospasm should avoid precipitating factors such as hypnotic or other central nervous system depressant drugs (03).

-Acupuncture treatment aimed at improving gastrointestinal motility, should be considered in cases of sleep-related laryngospasm refractory to current medical treatment (49; 54).
-Acupuncture has also been used to treat postextubation laryngospasm (49).
-Laryngeal botulinum toxin injections (36) and superior laryngeal nerve blockade are some of the options in the few patients who fail to respond to maximal medical therapy.
+Acupuncture treatment aimed at improving gastrointestinal motility, should be considered in cases of sleep-related laryngospasm refractory to current medical treatment (48).
+Acupuncture has also been used to treat post-extubation laryngospasm (48).
+Laryngeal botulinum toxin injections and superior laryngeal nerve blockade are some of the options in the few patients who fail to respond to maximal medical therapy.

-Symptomatic management of patients with cough and laryngospasm due to a suspected sensory neuropathy may include the use of medications such as gabapentin (up to 900 mg/day) (29).
+Symptomatic management of patients with cough and laryngospasm due to a suspected sensory neuropathy may include the use of medications such as gabapentin (up to 900 mg/day).

 If catathrenia leads to sleep disruption and negative daytime symptoms, treatment with Continuous positive airway pressure should be considered.

 The prognosis of sleep-related laryngospasm in published case reports is usually good, especially when the underlying factors can be addressed promptly and appropriately.
 In a review of a cohort of 19 patients with laryngospasm over 15 years, none were worse and 13 described an improvement or complete resolution of symptoms.
 Patients overcome by anxiety or those fearful of suffering recurrent episodes stay awake, resulting in poor sleep quality with its antecedent problems.
 Medium-term prognosis for these patients seems good, but not enough data are available to be certain about the long-term prognosis.
-Nonetheless, a case was reported of a patient with a prolonged attack resulting in syncope, which can cause potential complications (32).
 A rare complication of sleep-related laryngospasm may be death, though this has occurred mainly in older patients with concomitant neurologic illnesses, and the demise may have been due to other etiologies.

 In patients with multiple system atrophy, early stridor onset is an independent predictor for worse prognosis.
 The impact of stridor on survival and quality of life remains uncertain (11).
 Tracheostomy could control stridor, influencing disease duration (20).

-Although a rare phenomenon, laryngospasm might be implicated in SUDEP (06; 27; 05) and it might be related to acid reflux (06).
+Although a rare phenomenon, laryngospasm might be implicated in SUDEP (06; 25; 05), and it might be related to acid reflux (06; 30) and to the autonomic coactivation associated by seizure generalization to brainstem autonomic and respiratory networks.

 Laryngospasm is considered one of the complications of general anesthesia.
 To minimize the risk of perioperative laryngospasm, it is necessary to be aware of the factors that increase the risk of laryngospasm, such as preexisting respiratory problems, recent upper respiratory tract infections, and a history of anesthetic complications.
 Thus, patients with sleep-related laryngospasm disorder can be at high risk for developing this complication after anesthesia, and appropriate care should be taken.
 Moreover, children presenting for surgery with symptoms consistent with sleep-disordered breathing may be at risk for perioperative respiratory adverse events, including laryngospasm (53).
 The STBUR (Snoring, Trouble Breathing, Un-Refreshed), a questionnaire, appears to be a simple and clinically useful tool for identifying these individuals.

-The management of laryngospasm in the setting of anesthesia consists of noninvasive positive pressure ventilation, intravenous succinylcholine or lidocaine, and tracheal reintubation with extubation only after the patient is thoroughly suctioned and awake (63).
-Other treatment techniques include doxapram, which increases respiratory drive and rapidly abolishes postextubation laryngospasm, and nitroglycerin.
-One case of reported refractory postoperative laryngospasm was successfully treated with nebulized lidocaine (39).
-Also, premedication with albuterol during tonsillectomy under general anesthesia in young children has shown reduced occurrence of perioperative laryngospasm (64).
+The management of laryngospasm in the setting of anesthesia consists of noninvasive positive pressure ventilation, intravenous succinylcholine or lidocaine, and tracheal reintubation with extubation only after the patient is thoroughly suctioned and awake (61).
+Other treatment techniques include doxapram, which increases respiratory drive and rapidly abolishes post-extubation laryngospasm, and nitroglycerin.
+One case of reported refractory postoperative laryngospasm was successfully treated with nebulized lidocaine (36).
+Also, premedication with albuterol during tonsillectomy under general anesthesia in young children has shown reduced occurrence of perioperative laryngospasm (62).

 Michela Figorilli MD